MarkChristieProximo/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M07L02_Approval_flow.md

 20. Open any Knowledge Assessment.

-21. Find the **Pop Out** button located in bottom left of the form and click on it.
-(It will be in the bar at the very bottom of the page, and will be next to the status of the record.)
+21. Find the **Pop Out** button located in top left of the form and click on it.

 22. A new window will open.
 Copy the **URL** of the window.